vinarmani/truf-node/internal/benchmark/README.md

 This directory contains benchmark tests for the Truflation Stream Network Database (TSN-DB), focusing on evaluating the performance impact of stream composition depth.

+This benchmark is part of a larger system used to evaluate TSN-DB performance across different environments and AWS EC2 instance types.
+The results from these tests are used to generate markdown reports for each instance, providing valuable insights into the system's performance under various conditions.

+For information on how to trigger these benchmarks and view the resulting reports, please refer to the [Getting Benchmarks](../../infra/docs/getting-benchmarks.md) documentation.

 ## Objective

 The primary goal of this benchmark is to identify the limits regarding the depth at which composed streams can be created and queried efficiently.